Orthographic depth: By language

+English is unusual because it combines deep orthography, with multiple possible sounds for many letters, with complex syllable structures.
+This makes it among the most difficult languages in the world to learn to read.
+For example, the digraph ea is pronounced differently in words like beat and head, with no visual indication of which sound is intended in which word.

 Orthographic depth hypothesis

 According to the orthographic depth hypothesis, shallow orthographies are more easily able to support a word recognition process that involves the language phonology.
 In contrast, deep orthographies encourage a reader to process printed words by referring to their morphology via the printed word's visual-orthographic structure (see also Ram Frost).
 For languages with relatively deep orthographies such as English, French, unvocalised Arabic or Hebrew, new readers have much more difficulty learning to decode words.
 As a result, children learn to read more slowly.
 For languages with relatively shallow orthographies, such as Italian and Finnish, new readers have few problems learning to decode words.
 As a result, children learn to read relatively quickly.